15 Best Parks in NYC

 The park’s two piers are home to sports areas, a playground and a lawn garden.

 Best parks in NYC tip: Make sure to stop by the intersection of Water and Washington Street.
 Washington Street aligns perfectly to give a beautiful view of the Washington Bridge with the Manhattan skyline in the background and the Empire State Building framed perfectly by the legs of the bridge.
+It’s one of our favorite skyline views of New York.

 4 | Bryant Park